haantje0/Programmeer-Project/PROCESS.md

 ## day 1
 - I changed the authentication mechanism and changed its back navigation.
 - The authentication is now working a lot better and the app finally realy sees who is loged in.
 I needed this to finish the view for the collections of friends.

+## day 2
+- Finshed the view of friends collections.
+I had to change the database from starting with the firebase ID to starting with the Facebook ID.
+In that way you can easily view friends collections in the normal collection activitys.

+## day 3
+- Worked trough all the TODO's that came out of the code review and fixed some bugs.